robert7/dnaera-to-23andme/README.md

 - the data body uses tab-separated `rsid chromosome position genotype`

 That matches the existing import pattern expected by getbased.

+## Current Decision Record

+- Scope is intentionally limited to the 42 curated SNPs that getbased currently imports.
+- The converter does not modify getbased and instead emits a format that getbased already accepts.
+- The runtime stays dependency-light and uses built-in Node.js modules only.
+- The current fallback mapping should be replaced if DNAEra provides an official manifest or mapping table.
+- The exact `GSAMD` files discovered later are important future leads, but they are not yet incorporated into the current converter logic because download/preview failed.

 ## CLI Usage